Nicholas Ayala

 Yes, I do have a number of other apps that I use to also manage my finances…

-The spreadsheet covered the key things that we will talk about in the coming lessons in this guide: income, budgets, and debts.
+The spreadsheet covers the key things that we will talk about in the coming lessons in this guide: income, budgets, and debts.

 The best part about it is that you do not need to be a spreadsheet expert to use it!